ssocolow/cracking-interview/README.md

 # cracking-interview
 consistency is key - aim to accomplish in the morning.
-Focus.

 ## guidelines
 first try to solve